OctoD/tiinvo/docs/modules/Arr.md

 ▸ **random**<`A`\>(`a`): [`T`](Option.md#t)<`A`\>

-Returns a random element of an array `a`.
+Returns a random element of an array `A`.

 If the array is empty, returns `Option.None`